rydmike/adaptive_theme_demo/README.md

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/AppBar.gif" alt="AppBar theme" />

 In our theme, we also forced the `AppBar` to always be centered on iOS platform.
 It is actually so by default, but only if you have max one action button in the `AppBar`.
 If you have more than one action button, the title will be left aligned.
-For this demo, we wanted it to be centered, even if there are multiple action buttons, just to make it very easy to recongnize the iOS device in demos.
+For this demo, we wanted it to be centered, even if there are multiple action buttons, just to make it easy to recognize the iOS device in the demos.

 ### Material Button Themes

-We also define custom Material button themes that uses our custom `buttonsShape` (8 and 9) as our platform responsive shape on other than Android platforms.
-On the Android platform we just use null to get the default button shapes.
+We also define custom Material button themes that use our custom `buttonsShape` (8 and 9) as our platform responsive shape on other than Android platforms.
+On the Android platform, we use null to get the default button shapes.

 For the `ElevatedButton` we also change its default color mapping to use our `primaryContainer` color as its background color and `onPrimaryContainer` color as its text color.
 This is done to make the `ElevatedButton` more colorful.
 Its default `surfaceContainerLow` background and `primary` foreground based mapping is kind of boring.
+This is just an example, you can keep the defaults or use any color mapping you want for your buttons.

 ```dart
       // 8) ElevatedButton with custom color mapping and adaptive shape.